 Buying APPLE shares with an intention to

-1. Sell it a higher price later earning profit by doing so
+1. Selling it a higher price and later earning profit by doing so

 2. Getting regular income from shares.
 Some companies distribute part of their profits with people who own their shares.

 It is important to distinguish between “what a savings is” vis-a-vis “an investment”.
 You will find people around the world happy to hold the money in savings bank accounts at lower than 2% interest just because there are scared of the stock market.
 When you are savings money, the intention is to keep aside a sum to spend it later.
 A savings account isn’t created with the intention of growing the money or generating profits out of it.